Here is What You Will Learn!

 Why Take Peds Level 1 - Pediatric Bowel and Bladder Disorders?

-This course focuses on the treatment of children with day or nighttime incontinence, fecal incontinence, and/or dysfunctional voiding habits.
-Children with special needs, Sensory Processing disorders or musculoskeletal asymmetries frequently develop poor bowel and bladder habits including constipation5.
+This course focuses on the evaluation and treatment of pediatric patients with daytime and/or nighttime urinary incontinence, fecal incontinence, and dysfunctional voiding patterns.
+Children with special needs, sensory processing disorders, and musculoskeletal asymmetries are at increased risk for developing maladaptive bowel and bladder habits, including chronic constipation.

-This course begins with instruction in anatomy, physiology, and in development of normal voiding reflexes and urinary control.
-Common causes of incontinence in the pediatric patient will be covered.
-The participant will learn medical and therapy evaluation concepts for bowel and bladder dysfunction, bedwetting, and constipation.
+This course begins with a review of pediatric pelvic anatomy and physiology, including the development of normal voiding reflexes and continence.
+Common medical and behavioral contributors to pediatric incontinence are examined.
+Participants will learn comprehensive medical and therapy-based evaluation strategies for bowel and bladder dysfunction, nocturnal enuresis, and constipation.

 References: